DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/2_docker_sql/README.md

 ### SQL Refresher

-Pre-Requisites: If you followed the course through with the given order, Docker Compose should be already running with pgdatabase and pgAdmin.
+Pre-Requisites: If you followed the course in the given order, Docker Compose should already be running with pgdatabase and pgAdmin.

 You can run the following code using Jupyter Notebook to ingest the data for Taxi Zones: